nu-radio/analysis-scripts/gen2-tdr-2021/production_scripts/README.md

 - Baseline, Hybrid-Only:  v2.1.4
 - Shallow, Shallow-Heavy: v2.1.5

+**1E18.5 and Below (computed by Steffen on the Desy cluster)**
+- Baseline, Hybrid-Only, Shallow, Shallow-Heavy:  v2.1.4

 This information is also contained in the hdf5 files themselves, and so can be recovered after the fact.
 It can be extracted by doing:
 ```python